Tips for Taking Photos

 Make sure there is enough light (preferably daylight).
 In artificial lighting, use two light sources positioned so as to avoid shadows.

 If possible, use a tripod.
 Position the lens parallel to the plane of the document and point it toward the center of the text.

 At full optical zoom, the distance between the camera and the document must be sufficient to fit the entire document into the frame.
 Usually, this distance will be 50-60 cm.

 Whenever possible, turn off the flash to avoid glare and sharp shadows on the page.
 In poor lighting conditions, try using the flash from a distance of about 50 cm, or, preferably, use additional lighting.

 Important!
 Using the flash when photographing documents printed on glossy paper causes the worst glare.

-If your camera allows, use a white sheet of paper to set white balance.
+If your camera has such an option, use a white sheet of paper to set a white balance.
 Otherwise, select the white balance mode which best suits the current lighting conditions.

 What do I do if...